Nasdaq in bear market, first of the three major U.S. indexes

 Concerns of slowing economic growth have also led investors to flee stocks high-valuation sectors such as technology and communication services.

-In Nasdaq's record-long bull market, which ended with its all-time-high close on Aug.
+In Nasdaq’s record-long bull market, which ended with its all-time-high close on Aug.
 29, the index gained more than 539 percent from its post-financial-crisis low on March 9, 2009.
 Including reinvested dividends, it delivered a total return of more than 611 percent in that time.

 By contrast, in that same period, the S&P 500 .SPX gained just 331 percent, with a total return of 425 percent.
 Even with the drop since late August, Nasdaq is nearly 400 percent above its March 2009 low, with a total return of more than 456 percent.

 “Nasdaq is your more growth-oriented story, so the biggest stocks are driving the overall market because they’re a bigger chunk of it,” said Kim Forrest, senior portfolio manager at Fort Pitt Capital Group in Pittsburgh.